HaoVN2411/CarInformationAPI/README.md

 # Car Information API © 2023

 ### Description:
-* Build a small system to show information of Car and Authorization using JWT
+* Build a small system to show information of Car and Security using JWT
 * Build Web API with 4 layers (UI Layer, Controller, Service, Repository)

 ### Size: Personal Project